Logistics operations workflow for Tallyfy

 task

-Create the picking list from your warehouse management system (WMS) or order queue.
-Group orders by warehouse zone or aisle to minimize picker travel time and improve efficiency.
-Send the picklist to mobile RF scanners or print for manual picking.
-Flag any backorders, out-of-stock items, or special handling requirements before dispatching pickers to the floor.
+Pull the picking list from your warehouse management system (WMS) or order queue.
+Group orders by warehouse zone or aisle so pickers aren't crisscrossing the floor unnecessarily - it'll cut travel time and speed things up.
+Send the picklist to mobile RF scanners or print it for manual picking.
+Before you dispatch anyone to the floor, flag any backorders, out-of-stock items, or special handling requirements.

 2